ChrisBuilds/terminaltexteffects/README.md

     laseretch           A laser etches characters onto the terminal. matrix              Matrix digital rain effect.
-    middleout           Text expands in a single row or column in the middle of the canvas then out. orbittingvolley     Four launchers orbit the canvas firing volleys of characters inward to build the input text from the center out. overflow            Input text overflows and scrolls the terminal in a random order until eventually appearing ordered.
-    pour                Pours the characters into position from the given direction. print               Lines are printed one at a time following a print head.
-Print head performs line feed, carriage return.
-    rain                Rain characters from the top of the canvas. randomsequence      Prints the input data in a random sequence. rings               Characters are dispersed and form into spinning rings. scattered           Text is scattered across the canvas and moves into position. slice               Slices the input in half and slides it into place from opposite directions. slide               Slide characters into view from outside the terminal. spotlights          Spotlights search the text area, illuminating characters, before converging in the center and expanding.
-    spray               Draws the characters spawning at varying rates from a single point. swarm               Characters are grouped into swarms and move around the terminal before settling into position.
-    sweep               Sweep across the canvas to reveal uncolored text, reverse sweep to color the text.
-    synthgrid           Create a grid which fills with characters dissolving into the final text. unstable            Spawn characters jumbled, explode them to the edge of the canvas, then reassemble them in the correct layout.
-    vhstape             Lines of characters glitch left and right and lose detail like an old VHS tape. waves               Waves travel across the terminal leaving behind the characters. wipe                Wipes the text across the terminal to reveal characters.
+    middleout           Text expands in a single row or column in the middle of the canvas then out. orbittingvolley     Four launchers orbit the canvas firing volleys of characters inward to build the input text from the center out. overflow            Input text overflows and scrolls the terminal in a random order until eventually appearing ordered. pour                Pours the characters into position from the given direction. print               Lines are printed one at a time following a print head.
+Print head performs line feed, carriage return. rain                Rain characters from the top of the canvas. randomsequence      Prints the input data in a random sequence. rings               Characters are dispersed and form into spinning rings. scattered           Text is scattered across the canvas and moves into position. slice               Slices the input in half and slides it into place from opposite directions. slide               Slide characters into view from outside the terminal. smoke               Smoke floods the canvas colorizing any characters it crosses. spotlights          Spotlights search the text area, illuminating characters, before converging in the center and expanding. spray               Draws the characters spawning at varying rates from a single point. swarm               Characters are grouped into swarms and move around the terminal before settling into position. sweep               Sweep across the canvas to reveal uncolored text, reverse sweep to color the text. synthgrid           Create a grid which fills with characters dissolving into the final text. thunderstorm        Create a thunderstorm in the terminal. unstable            Spawn characters jumbled, explode them to the edge of the canvas, then reassemble them in the correct layout. vhstape             Lines of characters glitch left and right and lose detail like an old VHS tape. waves               Waves travel across the terminal leaving behind the characters. wipe                Wipes the text across the terminal to reveal characters.